MeganTran6023/VanDerVaartLab.MT/README.md

 ## __10/7__

-Created loopbuild.sh , meganbuild.inp, and StoreSplitDNA.sh
+Created loopbuild.sh , meganbuild.inp, and StoreSplitDNA.sh (not functional, but just to learn the basics of the code)

 * StoreSplitDNA.sh - script to split each DNA strand made in directories of desired DNA mutations
 * meganbuild.inp - basic build template to paramaterize each DNA strand made